MisterDA/love-release/README.md

 `-u`  Set the company name.
 Provide it for MacOS CFBundleIdentifier.

 `-v`  Love version.
 Default is 0.9.1.
-      The script should normally be able to detect wich version of Love you are using by parsing `conf.lua`.
       Starting with Love 0.8.0, a release is specially available for Windows x64.
       Starting with Love 0.9.0, Love no longer supports old x86 Macintosh.